hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 ---
-title: Update Kubernetes Clusters using HPE GreenLake Terraform Provider
+title: Upgrade Kubernetes Clusters using HPE GreenLake Terraform Provider
-date: 2023-05-11T15:47:11.101Z
+date: 2023-05-12T03:06:12.264Z
 author: Tanushi Agarwal
-authorimage: /img/Avatar1.svg
+authorimage: /img/photoforblog.jpg
 disable: false
 ---
 IaC or Infrastructure as code is an practice of automating the process of managing and provisioning infrastructure through code instead of manual processes.
 It gives organizations tools to create, manage, and destroy compute resources by statically defining and declaring these resources in codeblocks.
 It helps to increase operational agility, simplify management, reduce errors, and save cost.